 Subscribe to the blog by entering your email address on the home page of the blog.

-Once you’ve subscribed you MUST activate your subscription via the email sent to you from Canadian Budget Binder.
-Open that email and click YES Subscribe me.
+Once you’ve subscribed, you MUST activate your subscription via the email sent to you from Canadian Budget Binder.
+Open that email and click YES Subscribe to me.

 - The Saturday Weekend Review #164: Money Is A Resource Not To Be Confused With A Power tool